-Drake’s 7 Dees Portland Nursery and Garden Center specializes in creating beautiful, enriching outdoor spaces all throughout the Pacific Northwest.
+Drake’s 7 Dees specializes in creating beautiful, enriching outdoor spaces throughout the Pacific Northwest.
+Raspberries provide a beautiful, edible addition for our client’s garden space.
 If you are interested in growing delicious raspberries in your home or garden area, we encourage you to reach out to us!
-In today’s post, we will be teaching you all about how to grow raspberries if you live in the Pacific Northwest.
-Don’t forget to visit our garden center in Portland.

 Choosing a Site for Growing Raspberries

 Raspberries produce best in full sun, but can tolerate partial shade.
-Raspberries grow best on a raised bed 8-10” high and 18-36” wide.
+Raspberries grow best on a raised bed 8-10 inches high and 18-36 inches wide.
 We suggest working Gypsum into the raised beds.
 This will help prevent root rot.
 The pH should be between 5.5 and 7.5.
-If your pH is below 5.5 add lime.
+If your pH is below 5.5, add lime.

 Dig a shallow hole large enough to accommodate the roots.
 Prune off any damaged root parts.
 Spread the root mass and set the plant in the ground.
-Raspberries should be one inch deeper than the plant grew in the nursery.
+Raspberries should be planted one inch deeper than the plant grew in the nursery.
 Cover the roots and press firmly on the soil to remove air pockets.
 Fertilizing should be done 4-6 weeks later.
-Space plants 2-3ft apart in a row.
+Space plants 2-3 feet apart in a row.
 It is wise to trellis all raspberries.
-A simple trellis system 6’ tall of wire supports strung between posts is preferred.
-Our Portland Nursery and Garden Center can get you set up with everything you need for growing raspberries no matter the space!
+A simple trellis system 6 feet tall of wire supports strung between posts is preferred.
+Our Portland garden center can get you set up with everything you need for growing raspberries no matter the space!

 Pruning should be done in the early spring.
-First look for canes with no buds or no new growth.
+Look for canes with no buds or new growth.
 These canes were the ones that produced fruit last year and should be pruned away.
 This will allow better air circulation and higher quality berries.

-Berries should be harvested every 3 to 6 days depending on weather and cultivation.
-When ripe the berries come right off the vine.
-To extend the shelf life, pick berries when they are dry and refrigerate as soon as possible.
+Raspberries should be harvested every 3 to 6 days depending on weather and cultivation.
+When ripe, the berries come right off the vine.
+To extend the shelf life, pick berries when they are dry, and refrigerate as soon as possible.